 This section describes the payments and benefits that may be received by our NEOs upon termination of employment, in excess of the amounts generally paid to our salaried employees upon termination of employment.
-On March 1, 2013, the Company entered into new employment agreements (the "2013 Employment Agreements") and severance benefit agreements (the "2013 Severance Agreements") with Mr. Haffner, Mr. Glassman and Mr. Flanigan which provide for specific payments and benefits upon certain termination events or a change in control of the Company.
-The 2013 Agreements superseded the 2009 employment agreements with these executives and the severance benefit agreements with Mr. Haffner and Mr. Glassman (the "2009 Agreements").
+On March 1, 2013, the Company entered into employment agreements and severance benefit agreements with Mr. Haffner, Mr. Glassman and Mr. Flanigan which provide for specific payments and benefits upon certain termination events or a change in control of the Company.

 Employment Agreements.
-The 2013 Employment Agreements with Mr. Haffner, Mr. Glassman and Mr. Flanigan expire on the date of our annual meeting of shareholders in 2017.
+The employment agreements with Mr. Haffner, Mr. Glassman and Mr. Flanigan expire on the date of our annual meeting of shareholders in 2017.

-The 2013 Employment Agreements are subject to early termination in the following circumstances:
+The employment agreements are subject to early termination in the following circumstances: